-The growth of defined benefit pension transfers
+The growth of defined benefits pension transfers

 Regulated advice in this area is a specialist skill.
-This, combined with the often-significant amounts of money involved, means that this advice can come at a cost.
-Its value and the peace of mind is clear, but some have been put off due its higher associated costs.
+This, combined with the often-significant amounts of money involved, means that advice can come at a cost.
+Its value and peace of mind is clear, but some have been put off due to its higher associated costs.
 This has meant many have chosen not to proceed with advice, which means they haven’t been able to instigate the transfer.

-The new abridged advice service
+The abridged advice service

-Positively, the regulator has responded to this issue, and has endorsed a new transfer service called “abridged advice”.
+Positively, the regulator has responded to this issue, and has endorsed a transfer service called “abridged advice”.
 This new service lies between the provision of introductory information and the provision of full advice, with its associated costs.
 Abridged advice can be seen as a ‘stepping-stone’ towards the provision of full advice, for those who are actively considering a transfer.

 What does abridged advice entail?